 A. Yes.
 Dental insurance policies cover hygiene treatment but there are usually limits on the amount of coverage offered by individual plans, so it's our practice to contact your insurer prior to your first visit to confirm any such limitations.
 For example, some plans only pay a certain percentage of the cost (e.g., 80%) and limit the number of times per year you can have your teeth polished (e.g., once every 6 months).

 Q. Are you able to treat someone with periodontal disease?

 A. Yes.
 Our hygienist worked for years in a local periodontal office and is well trained to identify a wide variety of periodontal conditions.

 Q. How much does tooth whitening cost?

-A. Our in-chair teeth whitening is a light activated gel-based system that costs $200 for a one hour session (includes take-home kit to help maintain whitening after the session).
+A. Our in-chair teeth whitening is a light-activated gel-based system that costs $300 for a one-hour session.
 We also have take-home whitening kits which include a tray (for patients who do not have custom bleaching trays) and individual syringes (for patients who already have their own bleaching trays).

 Q. How do you whiten teeth?